lukasmartinelli/swissnames/README.md

 - [ferry.geojson](/data/ferry.geojson): Person (with and without rope) and car ferries (Linestring)
 - [railway_structure.geojson](/data/railway_structure.geojson): Railway structures (bridges, tunnels) (Linestring)

+## License

+The geo data from swisstopo is licensed under the [Licence for the free geodata of the Federal Office of Topography swisstopo](LICENSE-GEODATA) and **by using the data extracts you are legally bound to the terms of this license** as of section `6d`.
+All other code is [MIT licensed](LICENSE).
+This repo refines the original swisstopo data and redistributes that refined data (allowed usage according to section `4j`).

 ## Data Quality and Coverage

 The data from swisstopo is very accurate.
 However for many special cases it is lacking coverag and you will get more features if you extract them directly from [OpenStreetMap](https://openstreetmap.org).